secuxtech/secux-paymentkit-sample-for-springtrees-ios/README.md

 #### <u>Return value</u>
 ```
     SecuXRequestResult shows the operation result.
 If the result is SecuXRequestOK,
-    doActivity is successfully and P22 should show the successful message, otherwise doActivity is failed and string might contain an error message.
+    doActivity is successfully and P22 should show the successful message,
+    otherwise doActivity is failed and returned string might contain an error message.

     Note: if return result is SecuXRequestNoToken / SecuXRequestUnauthorized, the login
     session is timeout, please relogin the system.